alloverse/docs/README.md

 ## Continued reading

+* See [CONTRIBUTING][contributing.md] for development getting-started,
+  and guidelines for contribution.
 * See the [public website](https://alloverse.com) for news, installation instructions, etc.
 * See [architecture](architecture) for overview of how things fit together.